ritza-co/learn-python-the-right-way/manuscript/chapter-14.md

 As in all parts of this book, our expectation is that you, the reader, will copy our code into your Python environment, play and experiment, and work along with us.

-Part of this chapter works with the book `Alice in Wonderland` and a `vocabulary file`.
-Your browser should be able to download and save these files from these links.
+Part of this chapter works with the book *Alice in Wonderland* and a *vocabulary file*.
+Download these two files to your local machine at the following links. [https://learnpythontherightway.com/_downloads/alice_in_wonderland.txt](https://learnpythontherightway.com/_downloads/alice_in_wonderland.txt) and [https://learnpythontherightway.com/_downloads/vocab.txt](https://learnpythontherightway.com/_downloads/vocab.txt).

 ## 14.1.
 Test-driven development